thaljef/App-Cleo/README.md

 # PLAYBACK

-`cleo` always pauses and waits for a keypress before displaying a command and before executing it.
+`cleo` pauses and waits for a keypress before displaying a command and before executing it.
 Pressing any key besides those listed below will advance the playback:

     Key                       Action